martinapugliese/doodling-data-cards/README.md

-# Doodling Data Cards
+# Doodling Data - cards material

-Repo supporting the Doodling Data Cards project ([Instagram](https://www.instagram.com/doodledatcard/)) as well as all the work that goes into organising and analysing datasets for data stories of various sorts, normally presented on my [blog](https://martinapugliese.github.io/).

-The code here is mostly present in the form of Jupyter notebooks.
+Repo supporting the work to create "data cards" as part of the Doodling Data [project](https://doodlingdata.substack.com/).
+Mostly contains scrappy Jupyter notebooks I've used to pull and analyse data.

 The categorisation here into topics is of course arbitrary, and topics can overlap: it is just for ease of search.